Is There a Downside to Knowing You Have Cancer?

 Sally Kraft, MD, MPH, Population Health Officer at Dartmouth Health

-Knowing can also be the key to survival.
+But knowing can be the key to survival.

 Lennon, the fire marshal, was screened for lung cancer during a pilot program in partnership with Dartmouth Health, the Manchester Fire Department and Anthem Blue Cross and Blue Shield.
 The screening showed incidental findings that something else was wrong.
 He needed additional blood work.